defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 ### **EIP-779** – The DAO Fork (July 2016)

-It documented the consensus rules that implemented the DAO fork after the major DAO hack, returning funds to the contract’s rightful owners.
+It documented the consensus rules that implemented the DAO fork after the major DAO hack, returning funds to the contract's rightful owners.
 This event led to two chains: Ethereum (forked) and Ethereum Classic (unforked).
 Keep in midn that it was:

 - A hard fork to effectively reverse transactions from a compromised contract.
 - It sparked debate around immutability vs. community intervention.